 Even though fats are categorized as saturated or unsaturated, foods usually contain both saturated and unsaturated fats.
-The fat type of greatest abundance usually determines the classification of that particular dietary fat as saturated or unsaturated.1 For example, olive oil has a high content of the fatty acid oleic acid, an unsaturated fat, and a smaller quantity of saturated fat; therefore, olive oil is classified as unsaturated fat.
-The effect on cardiovascular and overall health of consuming foods or dietary patterns lowers in saturated and higher in unsaturated fats remains an area of active investigation.
+The fat type of greatest abundance in a food usually determines the classification of that food as a saturated or an unsaturated fat.1 For example, olive oil has a high content of oleic acid, an unsaturated fatty acid, and a smaller quantity of saturated fat; therefore, olive oil is classified as an unsaturated fat.
+The health effects of consuming foods and dietary patterns of differing amounts of saturated and unsaturated remains an area of active investigation.
 1-14

-A review of the literature, clinical practice guidelines, and national association recommendations and publications for relevant information on saturated and unsaturated fats was conducted.
-The detailed methods and results of this review are available.
-After reviewing this RKO, the learner will be able to identify the difference between saturated and unsaturated fats.
+We conducted a review of the literature, clinical practice guidelines, and national association recommendations and publications to identify relevant information on saturated and unsaturated fats.
+The detailed methods and results of this review are available upon request.
+The aim was to describe the difference between saturated and unsaturated fats.

 Saturated Fats

-A saturated fat molecule is defined as having no double bonds between carbon molecules in the fatty acid chain because they are ‘saturated’ with hydrogen molecules.1 Saturated fats are typically solid at room temperature because complete saturation causes the molecules to pack closely together.1-6 A visual representation of the structure of saturated fats is provided below.
-Dietary sources high in saturated fats include meats, whole and 2% dairy products, and animal fats like butter, lard, and tallow.2 Solid vegetable fats, as well as some plant-based fats such as coconut oil, palm oil, palm kernel oil, and cocoa butter, are also high in saturated fat.2
+A saturated fat molecule contains only fatty acid chains with no double bonds between the carbon molecules.
+The fatty acid chains are ‘saturated’ with hydrogen molecules.1 A visual representation of the structure of the saturated long-chain fatty acid, stearic acid, is provided below.
+Saturated fats are typically solid at room temperature because complete saturation causes the molecules to pack closely together.1-6 Dietary sources high in saturated fats include meats, whole and 2% dairy products, and animal fats like butter, lard, and tallow.2 Solid vegetable fats, as well as some plant-based fats such as coconut oil, palm oil, palm kernel oil and cocoa butter, are also high in saturated fat content.2

-The USDA Dietary Guidelines for Americans, 2020-2025 recommend that saturated fat consumption be limited to less than 10% of daily calories for all healthy persons two years of age and older, while the American Heart Association recommends no more than 5-6% of daily calories come from saturated fats for primary prevention of cardiovascular disease.2-8 For a person consuming 2000 calories per day, this is equivalent to limiting saturated fat intake to 11 to 22 grams or less per day.
+The USDA Dietary Guidelines for Americans, 2020-2025 recommends that saturated fat consumption be limited to less than 10% of daily calories for all healthy persons two years of age and older, while the American Heart Association recommends no more than 5-6% of daily calories come from saturated fats for primary prevention of cardiovascular disease.2-8 For a person consuming 2000 calories per day, this is equivalent to limiting saturated fat intake to 11-22 grams or less per day.
 For reference, one tablespoon of butter contains 7 grams of saturated fat.

 Unsaturated Fats

-The USDA Dietary Guidelines for Americans, 2020-2025, the American College of Cardiology, and the American Heart Association recommend replacing saturated fats in the diet with unsaturated fats, especially polyunsaturated fats.7,8,14 The Dietary Guidelines for Americans recommend that all people aged two years and older, including pregnant women, consume unsaturated fats from unsaturated vegetable oils, seafood, and nuts as part of a healthful dietary pattern
+The USDA Dietary Guidelines for Americans, 2020-2025 and the American College of Cardiology and American Heart Association recommend replacing saturated fats in the diet with unsaturated fats, especially polyunsaturated fats.
+7,8,14 The Dietary Guidelines for Americans recommends all persons aged two and older, including pregnant women, consume unsaturated fats from unsaturated vegetable oils, seafood and nuts as part of a healthful dietary pattern.

 Summary of Evidence

-The difference between saturated fat and unsaturated fat is the degree of saturation, or the number of double bonds, the fatty acid chains contain.
-Because of their different chemical compositions, saturated fats are most often solid, and unsaturated fats are liquid at room temperature.
+The difference between a saturated fat and an unsaturated fat is the degree of saturation, or the number of double bonds, in the fatty acid chains.
+Because of their different chemical structures, saturated fats are often solid, and unsaturated fats are liquid at room temperature.
 The health effects of consuming dietary saturated and unsaturated fats differ.
-Guidelines consistently recommend consuming healthy dietary patterns low in saturated fat and when possible, substituting foods with unsaturated fats for foods high in saturated fats.
+Guidelines consistently recommend consuming healthy dietary patterns low in saturated fat and substituting foods with unsaturated fats for foods high in saturated fats.

 References